 For example, you are an excellent student who is working hard on a paper for a class.
 You’ve set high standards for yourself when it comes to how well you should do on this paper.
 Leading you to spend countless hours working on it and editing it, until you feel like it’s perfect.
 Yet despite all your hard work, you still are anxious that the paper won’t be good enough when it comes time to turn in.
 This makes you fear each assignment, leading to increased anxiety each time you have to work on something new.

 This is a Classic Example of The Vicious Cycle of Perfectionism and Anxiety.

 The more you strive for perfection, the more anxious and worried you become.
 And the more anxious and worried you become, the harder it is to reach any level of “perfection”.
-It can be a difficult cycle to break out of without from professional help from anxiety counseling in Burbank, CA. Obtaining the understanding that perfection is not always attainable and making a conscious effort to focus on the progress rather than perfection can help you break free from this cycle.
+It can be a difficult cycle to break out of without professional help from an Anxiety Therapist in Burbank, CA. Obtaining the understanding that perfection is not always attainable and making a conscious effort to focus on progress rather than perfection can help you break free from this cycle.

 Strategies to Break Free from Anxiety and Perfectionism

 Finding ways to break free from anxiety and perfectionism is essential for achieving a healthy balance.
 The cycle can be hard to break but with some helpful tips and strategies, you can begin to reclaim a sense of control.

 You are only human.
 Accepting that no human being is perfect and allowing yourself to make mistakes can help you break free from the cycle.
 Recognize that your imperfections are normal, and learn to accept them as part of who you are.
 It’s okay to not get everything right all the time.
 This can help ease your anxiety and the need to strive for perfection.